zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/06-showing-tool-calls-in-the-frontend/article.md

 - The `step` property is optional and helps map assistant UI messages with multiple tool invocations back to LLM assistant/tool result message pairs

 </AISummary>

+`Message['parts']` is the most recent attempt by the AI SDK team to express all the different bits a message can contain.
+It supercedes things like `toolInvocations` and `reasoning`.

 Steps to complete: